 Some of the country’s best whitewater rafting is found in Colorado.
 The famous Arkansas River, the mighty Colorado River, the Wild & Scenic Cache la Poudre and historic Clear Creek are just a few options when you’re looking for a scenic or thrilling ride through our stunning canyons from late May through August and into September.
 Find the stretch of water that fits your comfort level, connect with an outfitter that’ll set you up with everything you need for the perfect rafting adventure and customize your trip for one of the state’s purest summertime joys.

 TAKE A TRAIN RIDE ON A SCENIC RAILROAD:

-Colorado’s aspens, cottonwoods, oaks and other trees transform into a parade of shimmering yellows, oranges and reds each September and October.
-The timing depends on the elevation (earlier at higher elevation, later in the season at lower ones).
+Colorado’s aspens, cottonwoods, oaks, and other trees transform into a parade of shimmering colors each September and October.
+The timing depends on the elevation (earlier at higher elevations, later in the season at lower ones).
 The best thing to do is show up and then follow the color wherever it’s popping up.

 SETTLE INTO OUR SMALL TOWNS: